 The elderly that reside in nursing homes require quality care and comfort.
 When someone hurts your loved one in a nursing home, not only are they committing a heinous crime, they are liable for any of the damages and injuries they caused.

-If caregivers have taken advantage of a loved one, you should have a Mableton nursing home abuse attorney by your side.
+If caregivers have taken advantage of a loved one, you should have a Mableton personal injury attorney by your side.
 We can help you get started filing a claim against the abuser or abusers.
 John Foy & Associates can help you start your claim with a free consultation.

 What Should You Do If You Suspect Nursing Home Abuse?